 After a lot of fundraising and hard work, the loans were paid off and the Arts Centre is still providing a rehearsal and performance space for its regular users as well as a programme of concerts, talks, classes and exhibitions for everyone to access.
 It is run entirely by volunteers and is self-supporting.

 The auditorium has excellent acoustics and a warm intimate atmosphere where one can almost ‘feel at home’.
 The Gallery, as well as housing a licensed bar, provides a light and airy space for exhibitions; these change frequently and in most cases the work is for sale.
 Upstairs, there are two meeting rooms – one suitable for small (12 pax) committee-type meetings and the other suitable for larger (40 pax) meetings, rehearsals, classes etc.

-Bollington Festival Players meet on Monday and Wednesday evenings, the Festival Choir on Tuesday, Bollington Light Opera Group on Thursday and a children’s music theatre group on Sunday afternoon.
-A Bridge Club plays on Thursday afternoon and Friday evening and there are currently two embroidery classes, two art groups, Italian and Spanish classes and dancing classes for a variety of ages – toddlers included, all taking place during the day.
+Bollington Festival Players meet on Monday and Wednesday evenings, Bollington Brass Band on Mondays and Thursdays, the Festival Choir on Tuesday and a children’s music theatre group on Sunday afternoon.
+A Bridge Club plays on Thursday afternoons and there are currently embroidery classes, two art groups, Spanish classes, drama and dancing classes for a variety of ages – toddlers included, all taking place during the day plus several fitness classes.

 A programme of events is organised for the Autumn, Winter and Spring – these include regular jazz and chamber music concerts, a comedy club and a series of talks on a wide variety of subjects, as well as occasional poetry readings.

 It is possible to hire rooms in the Arts Centre for social and corporate events, exhibitions and performances.
 Check out our Venue Hire pages for more details.
 Please note that we are not currently taking bookings for private parties.